dakshan-18/dakshan-18/README.md

 # 👋 Hey there, I'm Dakshan B

-💻 Aspiring Web Developer | 🚀 Always learning
+💻 Aspiring Front-End Web Developer | 🚀 Always learning

 ---

 ## 🔹 About Me
 - 🎓 Student at Velammal Engineering College
 - 💡 Interested in **Web Development, Frontend & Backend, Open Source**
-- ⚡ Currently exploring **React, Node.js, and modern web technologies**
+- ⚡ Currently exploring **React, TypeScript, and modern web technologies**
 - 🌟 Goal: To contribute to impactful **open-source projects** and grow as a developer

 ---